Lesterpaintstheworld/terminal-velocity/specifications.md

 - For detailed key narrative elements and ambiguities, see `extracted_requirements.md`.

 ### Quality Assessment Criteria
+- **Quality Alert**: The specifications document lacks a dedicated section for quality assessment criteria.
+It is recommended to include specific criteria to guide evaluations effectively.
 - **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
 - **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
 - **Character Development**: Assess the depth and growth of characters throughout the narrative.